whatheheckisthis/Cryptography-Task/README.md

 # TODO

 * Instead of AWS ECS, this setup uses portainer.io or other docker swarm manager.
-* Autoscaling is not possible with current architecture, needs ECS.
+* Autoscaling is not possible with the current architecture, needs ECS.
 * Improve documentation.
 * Documentation for EFS issues and workaround using syncthing.